it-at-m/refarch-templates/docs/develop.md

 The [App Switcher](https://github.com/it-at-m/appswitcher-server) is a feature accessible from the app bar in the frontend.

 While developing, this is especially useful to access useful development tools tied to the local Docker stack.
-This includes the KeyCloak management UI, pgAdmin to check the application database and a possibility to open Vue DevTools in a separate browser tab.
+This includes the Keycloak management UI, pgAdmin to check the application database and a possibility to open Vue DevTools in a separate browser tab.

 ::: info Information
 The configuration in the `application.yml` file (inside the `appswitcher-server` directory of the stack) can be modified to include additional tools required for your specific project setup.